FIRST TIME MASSAGE: WHAT TO EXPECT

 First time clients, consider downloading our Client Intake form to complete at your leisure.
 Otherwise, no problem, just be sure to arrive to your session about 15 minutes early to give you time to complete this form.

 At the start of your first session, your therapist will review and discuss the information you provided on your Client Intake form.
 During this initial assessment, be sure that your therapist is aware of any surgeries, illnesses or conditions you have listed to ensure you enjoy a safe & comfortable session.

 Here are some other “Be sure to let your therapist know…” items:

 - Be sure to let your therapist know if you are pregnant.
-It most likely will not affect your ability to receive massage.
-Depending upon how far along you are, will simply give your therapist to the proper information to ensure you receive a safe & comfortable massage.
-Ask about our “Pregnancy Pad”, that allows you to safely lay face down while receiving massage!
+Most likely it will not affect your ability to receive massage.
+It will simply give your therapist the proper information to ensure you receive a safe & comfortable massage.
+Ask about our “Pregnancy Pad”, that allows you to safely lay face down while receiving massage.

 - Be sure to let your therapist know if massage of the feet, hands, scalp, glutes (or any other specific area) will be a concern for you.
 For those areas, we can modify to meet your needs including skipping that area altogether.

 - Therapists do not include massage of the abdominal area as part of their normal massage protocol.
 Let your therapist know if you want to include your abdominal region during your session.